rtrwalker/geotecha/README.rst

    python setup.py clean --all

-Now try and build the thing explicitly specifiying the compiler:
+Now try and build the thing explicitly specifying the compiler:

 .. code-block::